• One Body

 HELPS Word-studies

-In 1 Corinthians 2:5-9 NASB the Apostle Paul through the Holy Spirit tells us that us about the wisdom from God.
+In 1 Corinthians 2:5-9 NASB, the Apostle Paul through the Holy Spirit tells us about the wisdom from God.

-The Apostle Paul and Timothy through the Holy Spirit tells encourages us in Colossians 1:1-14 NASB we have been delivered from the domain of darkness and transferred us to the kingdom of his beloved Son, in whom we have redemption, and the forgiveness of sins.
+The Apostle Paul and Timothy through the Holy Spirit encourages us by telling us that in Colossians 1:13-14 NASB, we have been delivered from the domain of darkness and transferred us to the kingdom of his beloved Son, in whom we have redemption, and the forgiveness of sins.

 Strong's Concordance